TheonlyIcebear/SepticX/README.md

 ### Extra

-If you go into the `src\files` directory you'll find some files that the Rat load will put onto their pc when the Ransomware runs
+If you go into the `src\files` directory you'll find some files that the Rat uses when the Ransomware runs

 If you want you can change wallpaper.jpg and annoy.mp3 to whatever you want.
 Just keep the filenames the same